 Table of Contents

 Understanding the dependency exemption rules is extremely difficult.
-However, there are some tests you can perform to understand whether someone is entitled for an exemption.
-Let’s look at the dependent exemption tests.
+However, there are some tests you can perform to understand whether someone is entitled to an exemption.
+Let’s look at the dependent exemption qualification tests.

 The person must be a resident or citizen of the United States, Canada, or Mexico.
 They must have a real relationship with the taxpayer, which doesn’t necessarily mean that they have to be living with you.
-Furthermore, the gross income earned by the dependent must be below the exemption amount.
+Furthermore, the gross income earned by the dependent must be below the exemption amount to qualify.

 The old dependency exemption used to be worth about $4,000 for each qualifying child.
-However, changes to the law means that these have been eliminated entirely.
+However, changes to the law means that these have been eliminated.
 In exchange, the standard deduction has been doubled at all levels.

 Now you need to apply for a dependent credit, such as the child tax credit.